DefCon 1

 Alarmfase 1

-Sometimes it all gets a little too much.
+Sometimes it all gets to be a little too much.
 Especially at the end of the day, when everyone comes together at the table.
-Incentives piled up during the day and enough had passed by, while I hadn’t quite landed from the cozy barbecue yesterday in the park, with more than 100 people.
-I was on my way to alarm stage 1.
+Sensory input piles up during the day and enough had certainly passed me by, while I hadn’t quite landed from the barbecue, yesterday in the park, with more than 100 people.
+I was on my way to DEFCON 1.

 I had started the morning well.
-To recover a bit before going to work, after taking my son to school, I went to coffee bru (for the people in Amsterdam East, good coffee!!).
-I regularly come there with other parents from school to enjoy a coffee together.
-Now I was there in silence, and I continued reading 1000 Years of Amsterdam by Fred Feddes.
-Two or three more visits and I’ll be done.
+To relax a bit before going to work, after taking my son to school, I went to a nice coffee bar.
+I regularly go there with other parents from school to enjoy a coffee together.
+Now I visited alone and continued reading A Millenium of Amsterdam by Fred Feddes.
+Two or three more visits and I’ll be done with that wonderful book.

-Those were leftovers from another barbecue (well, finally nice weather) and an order from the Thai.
-That means heating up many different dishes, adding some more ingredients, setting the table and feeding the cat.
-No… then I don’t call for help, because doing it alone really costs less energy than communicating about what needs to be done.
-The solution ‘ask for help!’ did not fit here.
-In the meantime my partner came down from work, and my son and mother-in-law.
-Because she is not there very often, there is a lot of chatter.
-My son also thinks that everyone is a little deaf, so that counts for three in such a table conversation.
+Right, the translation done, it was now time to prepare the food.
+There were leftovers from another barbecue and an order from the Thai.
+That meant I was heating up many different dishes, adding some more ingredients, setting the table, and feeding the cat.
+And no, I didn’t call for help, because I figured doing it alone would cost less energy than communicating about what needs to be done.
+The solution ‘ask for help!’ did not fit me.
+In the meantime, my partner came home from work, and my son and mother-in-law joined us at the table.
+Because she doesn’t visit very often, there is a lot of catching up to do.

-After dinner I fled upstairs, just damage control, nice under a warm shower, to de-stimulate.
-When I was just enjoying myself, that joker of a son of mine thought that it would be very nice to say ‘Boo!’ yelling around the corner of the door.
-Successful mission as far as he’s concerned, I let the soap fall from my hands in shock.
-Next time lock the door…
+After dinner I fled upstairs, to do some ‘damage control’ by getting myself in the shower, to wash away some of the tension from being overwhelmed by all the sensory input.
+When I was júst feeling a bit more relaxed, that practical joker of a son of mine thought that it would be fun to give me a jump-scare, yelling ‘Boo!’ around the corner.
+Successful mission as far as he’s concerned, I dropped the soap from shock.
+Next time I need to lock the door…

 Alarmfase 1